 - salt and pepper

-- 2 Tablespoons grapeseed or other high-heat oil, divided
+- 2 Tablespoons high heat cooking oil, divided

 - 1/4 cup grated carrot

 - 3 cloves garlic, minced

 - 1/2 cup peanuts, minced

 - Pre-soak rice noodles according to package directions.
 In a small bowl combine tamari, brown sugar, chili garlic sauce, and fresh ginger then stir to combine and set aside.
 Whisk eggs and sesame oil together in a small bowl then set aside.
 Pat shrimp dry between layers of paper towels then set aside.